Magic System

 Cost: mana

-Compatible Schools: elemental *, boost, healing, metamorph, second sight, summon elemental , summon fey
+Compatible Schools: elemental *, augment senses, boost, healing, metamorph, summoning (elemental and fey only)

 Pri: 1